jwalton/use-css-transition/README.md

 two different styles for related objects (like you want to scale and position and image, and want to position but not scale text over top of the image).

-ØThis does _not_ do any kind of interpolation - you have to take care of that part yourself (or let your browser's CSS engine take care of it, ideally).
+This does _not_ do any kind of interpolation - you have to take care of that part yourself (or let your browser's CSS engine take care of it, ideally).

 Copyright 2021 Jason Walton